 Let's paint the same metal that we have for our base plates.
 And now let's do the same thing for the chairs.
 Paint this trim the same base plate metal.

-And then this wood slats.
+And then these wood slats.
 We'll paint it the same wood that we have on the door wood grain.
 Excellent.

 Now we have a nice arrangement of furniture that fits very well in our scene.
 Let's go ahead and do a selection window.
 So select these tables and deselect the pergola.